thebarty/meteor-denormalized-views/README.md

-**WARNING: THIS IS AN EARLY RELEASE CANDIDATE.
+**THIS IS AN EARLY RELEASE CANDIDATE.
 ALL TESTS PASS, BUT WE ARE LOOKING FOR FEEDBACK ON THIS TO MAKE IT 100% PRODUCTION STABLE.
 PLEASE TRY IT OUT AND GIVE US FEEDBACK!!!**

 # Denormalized Views for Meteor
 *thebarty:denormalized-views*